 The young Barcelona-based company Peptomyc recently closed a Series A financing round of €4.2 million to advance the industrial manufacturing of their peptides, as well as their safety and efficacy validation in non-clinical regulatory studies.
 By the way, Peptomyc also won the startup slam at BIO-Europe in 2017, so startups can definitely collect some tips from them at this year’s Biospain.

 Other high-profile attendees will be delegates from TiGenix, Takeda and Archer Daniels Midland (ADM) looking to find interesting business opportunities.
 Just recently, TiGenix and Takeda announced the approval of their drug AlofiselⓇ which treats symptoms of Crohn’s disease.
-And in 2017, ADM acquired 90 percent of Spanish biotech company Biopolis.

 In 2016, biotech company AELIX Therapeutics closed an €11.5 million Series A funding round for the development of a therapeutic HIV vaccine, which is based on an HTI immunogen.
 The company recently launched its first Phase I study.